 Determine whether completed PST/IST documents require appropriate review and are maintained as quality controlled records.

-Evaluate the following areas for PST/IST activities of a sample of at valves in the selected systems:
+Evaluate the following areas for PST/IST activities of a sample of at 10 to 20 valves in the selected systems:

 Evaluate the PST/IST method, acceptance criteria, and corrective action.